mortezap91/NN-Based-Language-Model/README.md

 Main Features

-Model: Uses RNN, LSTM, and GRU to predict the next word in a sequence.
+Model: Uses RNN, and LSTM to predict the next word in a sequence.

 Data: Text data is preprocessed into a format suitable for training.